w3irdrobot/high-assurance-rust/src/chp4/sw_stack_1.md

 </p>

 Main memory, a physical machine's Random Access Memory (RAM), supports all non-trivial runtime computation.
-The bit-patterns it stores and operates on representations two distinct items:
+The bit-patterns it stores and operates on represent two distinct items:

 * **Data** - Variable-length sequences of bytes representing any information: hardcoded strings, colors codes, numbers, entire image and video files, etc. Each byte can be addressed individually, even if word-aligned accesses are often preferable for performance.